-All Universal Job Profiles are living documents: they are reviewed by the EAB twice annually to ensure that they remain accurate and up to date with the latest needs of the games and creative 3D industries.
+All Universal Job Profiles are living documents: they are reviewed by the EAB twice annually to ensure that they remain accurate and up to date with the latest needs of the RT3D industry.
 We also welcome any suggestions from the community to help improve the overall quality and usability of these documents.

-If you have any suggestions, questions, or feedback regarding this Universal Job Profile, please let us know by filling out this form.
+If you have any suggestions, questions, or feedback regarding this Universal Job Profile, please let us know by filling out this form: